Mahoning Valley Scrappers: Post-season

-Past and Present Affiliations

-From 1999-2020, the Mahoning Valley Scrappers were affiliated with the Cleveland Indians as their Class A Short Season team.

-In 2021, as a part of a series of cuts to many Minor League teams, they were terminated from Minor League Baseball.
-They were then assigned to the MLB Draft League where they continue to play to this day.

-Broadcasters and radio
+Broadcasters and radio affiliations

-Youngstown, Ohio station WBBW (1240 AM) originally broadcast Scrappers games from 1999 to 2001 with John Batcho calling the games.

-Youngstown station WNIO (1390 AM) broadcast Scrappers games from 2002 to 2009.
+The Youngstown, Ohio radio station WBBW (1240 AM) originally broadcast Scrappers games from 1999 to 2001 with John Batcho calling the games.
+In 2002, WNIO (1390 AM) took over broadcasting Scrappers games from 2002 to 2009.
 Mike Pilch called their games in 2006 and 2007 while the broadcasts right were with Clear Channel.

-Warren, Ohio station WHTX (1570 AM) broadcast Scrappers games from 2010 to 2012.

-Warren station WHKZ (1440 AM The Word) broadcast Scrappers games in 2013.
+WHTX (1570 AM) took over in 2010, followed by WHKZ (1440 AM The Word) broadcast Scrappers games in 2013, both radio stations from Warren, Ohio.
 Austin Pollack was named the play-by-play broadcaster in January 2015.
 Pollack will broadcast all 76 games for the Scrappers.

-As of the 2015 season, the Scrappers' flagship radio station was again WBBW (Sportsradio 1240 AM).
+In 2015, the Scrappers switched back to WBBW (Sportsradio 1240 AM).
 All of the games were carried live.

-Scrappers games from 2021-2022 were broadcast by Your Sports Network (YSN) digitally on YSNLive.com.
+From 2021 until 2022, local sports broadcasting network Your Sports Network, commonly referred to as YSNn began broadcasting Scrappers games on their website.
 Ron Potesta covered play by play duties in 2021 before Richie Juliano assumed the responsibilities of the "Voice of the Scrappers" in 2022.

 Former Channel 27 news anchor Robb Schmidt, is the current P.A. announcer.
 Schmidt took over the position from John Brown, who was a communications student at Youngstown State University and served as announcer in 2009 and 2010.
 Brown replaced current Cleveland Indians announcer Ryan Pritt.